jndiogo/sibila/examples/interact/readme.md

 Import interact() from the tools module and run it.

-What follows is the actual chat where the user prompts start with a ">" and the model answer right below.
+What follows is the actual chat where the user prompts start with a ">" and the model answer's immediately below.

 Read on, it does get funny at times... : )